 Site by UNESCO in 2000 and in 2002, Bruges was the European Capital of

 We checked out only the very core of the historic city, starting at the Sint-Janshospitaal, the Old St. John’s Hospital.

 Founded in 1150, Sint-Janshospitaal was actually the city’s medical center until 1977.

-Today, at the former patient room are paintings – including works by Hans Memling, antique furniture, and medical items illustrating the daily lives of patients and the cleric personnel for several centuries.
+Today, in the former patient room are paintings – including works by Hans Memling, antique furniture, and medical items illustrating the daily lives of patients and cleric personnel for several centuries.

 The former pharmacy has retained its 17th-century layout and can also be visited.

 In the courtyard, herbs are still being cultivated and fill this serene place with a wonderful smell.